skizzehq/skizze/README.md

 [![Join the chat at https://gitter.im/seiflotfy/counts](https://img.shields.io/badge/GITTER-join%20chat-green.svg)](https://gitter.im/seiflotfy/counts?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A domain-counter data store to deal with all problems around counting using probabilistic data-structures.
+A domain-sketch data store to deal with all problems around counting and sketching using probabilistic data-structures.

 Unlike a Key-Value store, Skizze does not store values, but rather keeps track of keys added to a domain, allowing you to solve frequency and cardinality queries in near O(1) time, with minimal memory footprint.

-<b>Note:</b> Data structures that can grow too big to reside in memory are read and written from/to disk directly via open stream to make sure we can maintain a high number of counters.
+<b>Note:</b> Data structures that can grow too big to reside in memory are read and written from/to disk directly via open stream to make sure we can maintain a high number of sketches.

 ## Motivation